City of Albuquerque pools open for recreational swimming

 ALBUQUERQUE, N.M.
 (KRQE) — Albuquerque city pools are allowing recreational swimming for the first time in more than a year.
 Saturday was opening day for recreational swimming and there was a big turnout.

-The City of Albuquerque’s outdoor pools are reopening at 75-percent, with indoor pools at half-capacity.
+The City of Albuquerque’s outdoor pools are reopening at 75%, with indoor pools at half-capacity.
 People are required to schedule a time to swim during the city’s three available swimming sessions.
-In between those sessions staff are cleaning and disinfecting parts of the pool.
-Even with these new Covid-safe measures in place, families are thrilled to be back, just in time for the unofficial start to summer.
+In between those sessions, staff is cleaning and disinfecting parts of the pool.
+Even with these new COVID-safe measures in place, families are thrilled to be back, just in time for the unofficial start to summer.

-Families weren’t the only ones excited for recreational swimming to be allowed again, pool staff were, too.
-Even though lap swimming was permitted this past year, staff said there’s nothing like having families poolside again.
+Families weren’t the only ones excited for recreational swimming to be allowed again, pool staff was too.
+Even though lap swimming was permitted this past year, the staff said there’s nothing like having families poolside again.

 The only outdoor pool not open right now is Wilson Pool in east Albuquerque while it’s undergoing renovations.
 It’s expected to reopen sometime in June.